 This article will describe some quick hacks and pointers for folks who want to transition into data science, but lack sufficient knowledge of statistics.

 Our database of over 5000 aspirants shows that most candidates from a non-technical background lack knowledge of statistics.
-What our academic counsellors look for is the willingness to build sufficient groundwork in statistics in order to successfully switch to data science.
+What our academic counselors look for is the willingness to build sufficient groundwork in statistics in order to successfully switch to data science.

 We have a rigorous, data-backed screening process in place that evaluates willingness to learn and aptitude amongst others.
 We have noticed that those who are ready to learn foundational subjects like statistics are likelier to succeed in their overall career transformation than those who are not.
 Owing to this, we are explicit to our aspirants about setting expectations.